bgd-labs/aave-governance-v3/DEPLOYMENT.md

 Execution command would look like this: `make deploy-initial PROD=true LEDGER=true`

+### Notes

+- It is very important to follow the order specified for the deployments.
+As there are some contracts that need addresses of previously deployed contracts (even on other networks) for correct communication.

 ## Initial Scripts

 As previously said, you should add the new network script to `InitialDeployments` and execute the initial script only for new network (as doing for existing ones would rewrite the addresses json of the specified network with address(0)).
 This will create a new addresses json for the new network.